FusionAuth/fusionauth-site/site/_posts/2021-03-17-dolphinvc-fusionauth.md

 My daily work involves implementing new requirements or solving issues for our backend services.

-> I choose FusionAuth over others because I can run the FusionAuth service on my own private data center.
+> I chose FusionAuth over others because I can run the FusionAuth service on my own private data center.

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?